Table of Contents

 Structure of the Windows Registry

-The Windows Registry is similar to a file-system.
+The Windows Registry is similar to a file system.
 The top-level nodes (hives) are known as root-keys, and each top-level root-key contains subkeys (like folders) and values (like files).
+The Windows Registry is not case-sensitive.

 graph TD